 Rest assured, your turkey can be served as is, but the rest of the traditional Thanksgiving menu is not Paleo-diet friendly.
 If one or more of your guests live by these caveman rules of eating, a typical Thanksgiving table can seem like a danger zone.
 Learn which traditional dishes are hands-off for the Paleo set, and how you can make them enjoyable to every seat in the house.

 - Mashed Potatoes: Although some potatoes are Paleo friendly, it's the rest of the ingredients that raise red flags.
 Try this lower-carb version of mashed potatoes with a few swaps: use cauliflower florets (about 16 ounces) and cut out the potatoes completely; instead of the butter, use an equal amount of coconut oil, and coconut milk can also be subbed in for the Greek yogurt.
 Just mix and you're cooking like a caveman!

 - Stuffing: This Thanksgiving favorite doesn't always need bread.
-Try this stuffing recipe made with lean ground beef to taste more like the real thing.
-It's loaded with heart healthy antioxidants like apples and walnuts to counter balance all of those yummy starches.
+Try this stuffing recipe made with sausage to taste more like the real thing.
+It's loaded with heart-healthy antioxidants like apples and walnuts to counterbalance all of those yummy starches.

-- Pumpkin Pie: One of the most difficult dishes to transform is Pumpkin Pie.
-Crust, cream, and fillers are all obstacles that can be near impossible of a Paleo posse to dodge.
-This Vegan Pumpkin dessert is served as a custard and considered almost as cute as it is tasty.
-Your guests will love the elegant nature to end the meal on a light note.
+- Pumpkin Pie: One of the most difficult dishes to transform is pumpkin pie.
+Crust, cream, and fillers are all obstacles that can be near impossible for a Paleo posse to dodge.
+This vegan pumpkin dessert is served as a custard and considered almost as cute as it is tasty.
+Your guests will love its elegant nature to end the meal on a light note.
 It may even take a place in your recipe book.